jordillonch/eggs/README.md

 ## Benchmarks

-Please don't take these results very seriously.
+Please don't take these results seriously.

 I have used a MacBook Pro 2.53 GHz Intel Core 2 Duo/4Gb 1067 MHz DDR3.